 – what you are trying to buy

 If you score enough points across the above areas then your bank will extend you an offer of financing.
 The bar for securing financing for a home-loan is much lower than that for an investment loan and interest rates will also vary depending on the bank’s assessment of your credit worthiness.
 That withstanding, as a foreign resident, you will likely end up with a higher interest rate than your Japanese body-double.
+These higher interest rates make financial planning in Japan much more difficult for expats than for locals.
 Be sure to ask your peers what banks they have had success with in the recent past as the lending environment is constantly changing- knowledge is power (to buy houses).